brobert83/nav-yml/README.md

 #### Notes:
 - it does not work in combination with Lombok (@Getter @Setter)
 - the annotation processing must be enabled in Intellij
-- I've noticed that sometimes the IDE needs some time to make the binding happen
+- I've noticed that sometimes the IDE needs some time to make the binding happen (refresh the maven config)